synx-ai/oas3-mdx/readme.md

 For every [**operation**](https://swagger.io/docs/specification/paths-and-operations/) in `paths`, object with all references resolved will be passed to `templates/path.hdb`, please refer to default template for an example in how to use it.

-Please note that before saving, prettify will be executed to format the output, you can disable it using the `<!-- prettier-ignore-start -->` tag, exmaple:
+Please note that before saving, prettify will be executed to format the output, you can disable it using the `<!-- prettier-ignore-start -->` tag, example:

 ```html
 <!-- prettier-ignore-start -->